bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 This long we are saying that a future that I want to avoid for Lightning would be that everything is KYC, everything is like...
 To open a channel to a large node, you have to prove who you are.
 And the nodes have a very valid justification for that.
-They would say, okay, if you don't, if you don't denonymize yourself up front, then you could attack us, or you can forward some probes or jams or whatever malicious traffic through your node.
+They would say, okay, if you don't, if you don't denonymize yourself upfront, then you could attack us, or you can forward some probes or jams or whatever malicious traffic through your node.
-And because of the on routing, we don't know whether it's you, whether it's someone else.
+And because of the onion routing, we don't know whether it's you, whether it's someone else.
 So please be responsible for the traffic that goes through you.
 And we only want to open connections to trusted peers.